dominiquegarmier/DominiqueGarmier/README.md

-🚀 Hello my name is Dominique Garmier, im 20 and from Switzerland.
+🚀 Hello im Dominique, 20 and from Switzerland.

 📚 I am currently studying mathematics at ETH Zurich.